-Digital Access can not be deployed at the same hosts as the other applications.
-It requires its own host.
+Digital Access requires its own host and cannot be deployed at the same hosts as the other applications.

-If you are using an MSSQL Database (DBHOST=jdbc:sqlserver://<SMARTID-DB-HOST>:1433), you need to change the format of the Database URL at the following places:
+If you are using an MSSQL Database, you need to change the format of the Database URLs at the following places:

 If you are NOT using certificate authentication with Smart ID Mobile App (the Personal mobile authentication method) but are provisioning users through Digital Access only, you must update this setting: